Rutabah12/SQL-EmployeeDB-Analysis/README.md

  ![sql.png](sql.png)

 ## Background
-This dataset consists of employee data of the corporation from the 1980s and 1990s.
+This dataset consists of employee data of a corporation from the 1980s and 1990s.

 The six csv I imported include:
 -Employee Table